codeforsanjose/open311-gateway/_Docs/log_james.md

 	* DeviceID  (SearchDID) @done(2016-02-29)
 	* LatLng    (SearchLL) @done(2016-02-23)
 	* Address (converted to LatLng in engine... submitted to Adapter as SearchLL)
-* Update RAML file with JSON specs for input and output payloads.
+* Update RAML file for all current Query Parms.
 * On the engine, search needs an index of CityCode -> Providers.
 When the ServiceList is loaded, we need to create that index. @done(2016-02-04)
 * * Get Create working again. @done(2016-01-25)
 * Update Services cache on Engine. @done(2016-01-22)